 The undergraduate, graduate and visiting student orientation programme is available to help you settle into the University and give you advice about practical aspects of living and studying in the UK and Oxford.

-Pre-departure Skype events are also being held over the summer in the USA, China, Hong Kong, Myanmar and Japan.
+Pre-departure Skype events are also being held over the summer in the USA, Hong Kong and Japan.
 The Skype briefings consist of a short presentation on visas, orientation, registration and other pre-departure advice.
-Invitations will be sent by email to offer holders with a home/correspondence address in the near vicinity of each venue in the last week of June.

 Alumni groups around the globe also organise freshers’ events, typically in mid to late September, for new students embarking on their educational journey at the University.